MrGallo/classroom-examples/exercises.md

 3. Create a list of numbers.
 Create a program that will iterate through the list and save the highest (maximum) value.
 Print out this value.
 Assume all numbers in the list are greater than 0.
 4. Ask the user for their name.
 Create a program that will loop OVER A RANGE and print each character of their name on seperate lines.
 You will access each character by using the character's index value.
 E.g., char = name[0]

+## Loops 2
+1. Create a loop that will print "hello" 10 times.
+2. Create a loop that will print out the multiples of 3 from 0 to 100.
+   Hint: use Modulus
+3. Create a loop that will add the numbers from 1-10.
+1+2+3...+10

 ## Functions 1

 Create a function: